sroehling/FutureBudget/Retirement Simulator/exampleRetirement.md

 ### Retiring Early

-To make changes to input values without impacting the default results, a new [alternate scenario][scenario] named "Early Retirement" is created then selected as the current scenario.
+To make changes to input values without impacting the default results, a new [alternate scenario][alternateScenario] named "Early Retirement" is created then selected as the current scenario.

 This scenario can be created by going to the scenario list in the